hull/hull-connectors/packages/connectors/hull-hubspot/assets/readme.md

 Make sure you set the required account identifiers in the Connector settings.

-### My Hubspot Contact or Companies are not updated due to `duplicate property value` error
+### My Hubspot Contact or Companies are not updated due to "duplicate property value" error

 If you see `duplicate property value` error in your `outgoing.user.error` or `outgoing.account.error` logs it means that you have duplicate entry in your outgoing attribute mapping.